tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 <p align="center">
   <img src="/images/donnelly-printer.JPG" alt="donnelly-printer"/>
 </p>
+The Donnelly lab 3D pirnter.

 # Tube Storage

-## -80<sup>o</sup>C BioBank Tube Storage
+## -80 BioBank Tube Storage
-For some context on this, a typical 10x10 storage box for Eppendorf boxes are designed for 1.5ml tubes.
+For some context on this, a typical 9x9 storage box for Eppendorf boxes are designed for 1.5ml tubes.
 This means that when you have 0.5 ml tubes stored in these boxes, they are more difficult to remove and liable to being bounced from their place and could cause tube mix-up.
-Dr Van 'T Hof had the idea of design custom tube storage boxes that still retained the outer format of the traditional 10x10 boxes, but which had more appropriate dividers to accommodate the smaller tubes.
-After some tweaking and experimenting, Dr Van 'T Hof had designed the model for the tube box and printing them to fulfil the BioBanks storage needs.
+Dr Van 'T Hof had the idea of design custom tube storage boxes that still retained the outer format of the traditional 9x9 boxes, but which had more appropriate dividers to accommodate the smaller tubes, and an extra interal space, making it a 10x10 box for 0.5ml tubes.
+After some tweaking and experimenting, Dr Van 'T Hof had designed the model for the tube box and began printing them to fulfil the BioBank's storage needs.

 insert pic here

-## -20<sup>o</sup>C Pre-PCR Primer Tube Storage
+## -20 Pre-PCR Primer Tube Storage

 Additionally, aliquots of qPCR primers which need to be stored in separate boxes, quickly fill freezer space in the PCR-prep room.
 At ony one time, a primer pair has ~15 aliiquots, so we design a set of boxes to efficiently hold those 15 tubes, to maximise the freezer storage space.
 We also added uniwue labels to both parts of the box to prevent mix up between sample boxes.